 Extra Saran Wrap Ball Game Tips

-- Use red or green Saran Wrap for a festive Christmas/holiday ball!
+- Use red and/or green Saran Wrap for a festive plastic wrap ball Christmas game.

 - Make sure that everyone understands the rules completely before starting, especially the part about the prize must be completely unwrapped and on the table before you can claim it.

 - If you have little ones playing, you may want to make two smaller balls rather one big ball.
-It can be hard for little ones to handle a bigger one.
+It can be hard for little ones to handle and hang onto a bigger cling wrap candy ball game.

-- Use a paper plate or felt for the people to roll the dice in/on because the game is so fast paced that dice go sliding and flying everywhere.
+- For our plastic wrap ball party game, we use a paper plate or a pie tin or felt for the people to roll the dice in/on because the game is so fast paced that dice go sliding and flying everywhere if they aren’t contained.